0xW1LD/0xw1ld.github.io/index.md

 Hey there!
 W1LD here,
 Founding Member of OSI
-Community Contributor at the HTB discord server all around W1ld Card.
+Volunteer Moderator at the HTB discord server all around W1ld Card.
 ```